Professors: Alison A. Geist (Director) and Dr. S. Khady Ndao-Brumblay

 - POLS 270 The European Union: Institutions, Actors, Aliens, and Outcomes

 - POLS 380 Drugs, Democracy, and Human Rights

 CGHL requires students to incorporate at least one immersive public health experience into their concentration.
-When CGHL 210 is offered as a service- learning seminar, it fulfills this requirement.
+When CGHL 210 is offered as a “service-learning” or community-based seminar, it fulfills this requirement.
 Otherwise, students must seek community-based learning experiences, approved in advance by the director/s that will count towards this requirement.
-Examples that may be approved include health-related service-learning courses, ICRPs abroad, SIPS, internships and community-based research with an explicit public health focus, employment within a public health field; and/or certain Center for Civic Engagement (CCE) programs at K. Clinical experiences —e.g. working in a doctor’s office or hospital —may or may not count, depending on context.
-The CCE has built health-related community partnerships in Kalamazoo, and offers a limited number of paid, six-week summer Community Building Internships with local organizations, many of them in fields of public health.
+Examples that may be approved include health-related service-learning courses, ICRPs abroad, SIPS, internships and community-based research with an explicit public health focus, employment within a public health field; and/or certain Center for Civic Engagement (CCE) programs at K. Clinical experiences –e.g. working in a doctor’s office or hospital — may or may not count, depending on context.
+The CCE has built many health-related community partnerships in Kalamazoo, and offers a limited number of paid, six-week summer Community Building Internships with local organizations, many of them in health fields.

-To fulfill this requirement, students are required to write a 3 – 5 page essay that combines structured reflection on their experience with a scholarly literature review to explicitly demonstrate connections to and learning about community and global health, in particular the social determinants of health and health inequities.
+To fulfill this requirement, students are required to write a three-to-five pageessay that combines reflection on their experience with a scholarly literature review to explicitly demonstrate connections to and learning about community and global health, in particular the social determinants of health.